- Reference Number: HEY-417/2020

 Can there be any complications or risks?

-We can foresee no complications or risks associated with attending your pre-operative assessment appointment; however, as with all surgery there can be complications or risks.
-These risks will be specific to your surgery and will be discussed fully with you by your consultant.
+We can foresee no complications or risks associated with attending your pre-operative assessment appointment.
+The complications and risks specific to your surgery will be discussed fully with you by your surgeon.
 If you need clarification please feel free to ask questions.

 How do I prepare for the pre-operative assessment?